CUQI-DTU/CUQIpy/docs/user/getting_started.rst

    <a href="https://www.python.org/downloads/" target="_blank">Python website</a>

-It is also recommended to use an IDE.
+It is also recommended to use an IDE to run the code.
 The following are some popular choices:

 - |Visual Studio Code| (recommended)
 - |Spyder|